2019 FIFA Women's World Cup: Venues

 Twelve cities were candidates.
-The final 9 stadiums were chosen on 14 June 2017; Stade de la Beaujoire in Nantes, Stade Marcel-Picot in Nancy, and Stade de l'Abbé-Deschamps in Auxerre were cut.
+The final nine stadiums were chosen on 14 June 2017; Stade de la Beaujoire in Nantes, Stade Marcel-Picot in Nancy, and Stade de l'Abbé-Deschamps in Auxerre were cut.

 The semi-finals and final were played at Parc Olympique Lyonnais in the Lyon suburb of Décines-Charpieu, with 58,000 capacity, while the opening match was played at Parc des Princes in Paris.
 The 2019 tournament is the first under the 24-team format to be played without double-header fixtures.

 Match officials

 On 3 December 2018, FIFA announced the list of 27 referees and 48 assistant referees for the tournament.
 On 4 June 2019, FIFA announced that Canadian referee Carol Anne Chenard and Chinese assistant referee Cui Yongmei had pulled out for "health reasons."

 On 15 March 2019, the FIFA Council approved the use of the video assistant referee (VAR) system for the first time in a FIFA Women's World Cup tournament.
 The technology was previously deployed at the 2018 FIFA World Cup in Russia.
 The fifteen male VAR officials were announced by FIFA on 2 May 2019.

-On 26 June 2019, FIFA retained 11 officiating teams for the quarter-finals onwards.
-The referees included Edina Alves Batista, Marie-Soleil Beaudoin, Melissa Borjas, Stéphanie Frappart, Kate Jacewicz, Katalin Kulcsár, Kateryna Monzul, Anastasia Pustovoitova, Qin Liang, Claudia Umpiérrez and Lucila Venegas.
-On 5 July 2019, FIFA announced that French referee Stéphanie Frappart would officiate the final between the United States and the Netherlands.
+French referee Stéphanie Frappart was in charge for the final between the United States and the Netherlands.